FPEdit: Robust LLM Fingerprinting through Localized Parameter Editing: Introduction

 \section{Introduction}

 Large language models (LLMs) have demonstrated unprecedented capabilities in comprehension, generation, and reasoning across diverse domains.
-However, the development of state-of-the-art LLMs requires immense computational resources and meticulous engineering efforts, raising serious concerns regarding intellectual property (IP) protection.
-To protect model ownership and ensure ethical use, open source providers often release model weights under restrictive licenses~\cite{touvron2023llama2openfoundation,vicuna2023,zeng2023glm130bopenbilingualpretrained}.
+However, the development of state-of-the-art LLMs requires immense computational resources and meticulous engineering, raising serious concerns regarding intellectual property (IP) protection.
+To protect model ownership and ensure ethical use, open source providers often release model weights under restrictive licenses~\citep{touvron2023llama2openfoundation,vicuna2023,Zeng2022GLM130BAO}.
 Despite these legal measures, unauthorized redistribution or commercial exploitation remains a persistent threat, as malicious actors may bypass licensing terms through techniques such as fine-tuning or black-box deployments, as shown in Figure~\ref{fig: intro}(a).
-This vulnerability underscores the urgent need for robust provenance verification mechanisms to complement legal agreements that can definitively establish model ownership even in adversarial scenarios.
+This vulnerability underscores the need for provenance verification mechanisms that complement legal agreements and support model attribution under the evaluated scenarios.